Chrome Browsers Website Security Warnings Are Changing

 Well, a new web security system makes this simple to identify, modern web browsers display color and company names in the address bar that help you know that the site is trustworthy.

 Websites that do not have an HTTPS label will need an SSL certificate to be able to be marked as safe by Chrome.
 The SSL functions as secure encryption by securing the interaction between the web server and the user.

-Websites that do not have an HTTPS label will need an SSL certificate to be identified as a secure site by Chrome.
+Websites that do not have an HTTPS label will need an SSL certificate to be identified as a secure sites by Chrome.
 The SSL certificate encrypts the communication between both parties, thus providing a secure interaction between the web server and the user.

 SSL certificates are issued to websites by unbiased companies called Certificate Authorities.
 These reviewers: